-These applications will be placed in a contention set and will follow the contention resolution procedures in Module 4.
+- Multiple applicants apply for strings that are identified by ICANN as variants of one another.
+These applications will be placed in a contention set and will follow the contention resolution procedures in Module 4. - c.

-c.
 Applicant submits an application for a gTLD string and does not indicate variants to the applied-for gTLD string.
 ICANN will not identify variant strings unless scenario (b) above occurs.

-Each variant string listed must also conform to the string requirements in section 2.2.1.3.2.
+Each variant string declared in the applicationlisted must also conform to the string requirements in section 2.2.1.3.2.

-Variant strings listed in the application will be reviewed for consistency with the IDN tables submitted in the application.
+Variant strings declaredlisted in the application will be reviewed for consistency with the IDN\top-level tables submitted in the application.
 Should any declared variant strings not be based on use of variant characters according to the submitted top-level tables, the applicant will be notified and the declared string will no longer be considered part of the application.